Valdde/valdde.github.io/index.markdown

 There are two types of drivers out there: those who have received a parking ticket and those who will.

 Every year, the city of Helsinki gets income of approx 10 million euros from the parking tickets (160 000 tickets).
 Roughly estimated, the top 10 locations brought about 760 000 euros from the whole pot (13 000 tickets).
-From the graphs below we are able to see the distribution of tickets in Helsinki and the top locations to avoid if you do not want to receive a ticket.
+From the graphs below we are able to see the distribution of tickets in Helsinki and the top locations to avoid in case you don't want to receive a ticket.

 <embed